If you want to attract great talent and keep them around, offering the top 10 employee benefits in 2025 is a smart place to start.

 9. Pet Insurance

-• Employees with access to pet insurance are significantly more likely to recommend their employer to others (71%) than are those at companies without the benefit (56%).
+- Employees with pet insurance are more likely to recommend their employer and report lower stress levels.

 10. Tuition and Student Loan Repayment Assistance